This is the multi-page printable view of this section. Click here to print.

 Reference

-For detailed information about the concept of secrets and object creation, please refer to Kubernetes official documentation > Secret.
+For detailed information on the concept of Secrets and object creation, please refer to 쿠버네티스 공식 문서 > 시크릿.

-To view the secret detailed information, follow the steps below.
+To view the secret details, follow these steps.

-2. Click Secret under the Configuration menu on the Service Home page.
-You will be taken to the Secret List page.
+2. On the Service Home page, click Secret under the Configuration menu.
+2. Go to the Secret List page.

-3. Secret List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+3. On the Secret List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 Category